 Most customers arrive by nine o’clock to pick up their subscriptions, but there’s a lesser flurry around lunch.
 There was a time when Dad’s subscribers actually brought in a bit of cash.
 How long ago was that, four years maybe, back before the outboard motor plant closed, before a hundred families folded their tents and moved away, back when she and her husband Tommy Harris still had a place of their on Maple Street.

-At noon, things are pretty slow at the store.
-Betty Harris stares through her window, over towards Mr. Forest’s restaurant where he does a land office business for an hour or so serving lunch, then the town dries right up.
-Of course, there’s the 1:45 Greyhound heading south, and the 2:30 northbound, but they don’t bring any trade, only a moment’s release from boredom.
-Someone might come by hankering for salted nuts or looking for a birthday card, but it’s a long time till the Christmas holiday bonanza.
-It’s only September and around 3:30 when school lets out, there’s a troop of high school kids looking for colas and ice cream bars.
-By 4:30 though, you could fire a cannon ball down the sidewalk and not be cited for disturbing the peace.
+At noon Betty stares through her window, over towards Mr. Forest’s restaurant where he does a land office business for an hour or so serving lunch, then the town dries right up.
+Of course there’s the 1:45 Greyhound heading south, and the 2:30 northbound, but they don’t bring any trade, only a moment’s relief from boredom.
+Someone might come by hankering for salted nuts or looking for a birthday card, but the Christmas card bonanza is months away.
+It’s only September, and around 3:30 when school lets out, there’s a troop of high school kids looking for colas and ice cream bars.
+By 4:30 though you could fire a cannon ball down the sidewalk and not be cited for reckless endangerment.

 “Hello Mrs. Harris.
 Nice day, ain’t it?”